When Your Child Reaches Puberty: Answers to Common Questions

 Don’t be discouraged if your child isn’t responsive at first.
 The point is to make it clear that you are engaged and open to discussion.
 One way to open discussion is to ask about current events rather than personal issues.
 This lets your child talk about his feelings and experiences without the pressure of all the focus being on his life.

-My 16-year-old son spends hours primping in the bathroom!
+My 16-year-old son is very focused on appearance.
 Is this normal?

 Teens become very focused on appearance during puberty.
-Though it can disrupt routines and try family members’ patience, primping is normal behavior.
-During puberty, regular bathing becomes essential to help prevent body odor and helps with oily skin.
-So encourage your child’s hygiene habits.
+Though it can disrupt routines and try family members’ patience.
+During puberty, regular bathing is important to help prevent body odor and helps with oily skin.
+So encourage good hygiene habits.
 But discourage your child from becoming obsessed with looks and image.
-Prevent your boy or girl from dressing inappropriately for his or her age.
+Encourage your child to dress appropriately for his or her age.
 Limit makeup use.
 Keep in mind that your child may look mature physically, but emotionally he or she is still developing.

 How much do I need to say about sex?